 For the best effect in garden borders, plant them in large clumps to maximise the impact of colour.

 Dig out a hole in the garden soil that is deep enough to cover the bulb with twice its height in compost.

 Loosen the soil in the base of the hole and mix in Westland Bulb Planting & Potting Mix.

 Push each bulb down to twice its height in the compost with the pointy nose end facing upwards (again, check packet label for specific advice for the bulb you have chosen).

 Leave about 10cm (4in) between each bulb, so they do not touch.

 Try to position in a haphazard way (not in straight lines) to mimic a natural display.

-Cover over the bulbs with more Westland Bulb Planting Compost and firm down evenly.
+Backfill the holes and cover the bulbs with more Westland Bulb Potting & Planting Mix and firm down evenly.

 Cover over the top with garden soil and mark the spot with a plant label.

 When bulbs begin flowering, feed every 10 days with a high potassium feed, such as Westland Big Tom.
 Begin feeding when shoots appear and stop once the leaves start to wither at the end of the season.